 - 6-36 months financing: flexible financing with transparent credit options.

-These options have been extremely popular: Klarna’s total net operating income increased 40% in 2020, breaking US$ 1 billion for the first time.
-Gross merchandise volume rose 43% to $35 billion.
-US users rose 118% to 18 million.
+These options have been extremely popular: Klarna’s total net operating income increased 38% in 2021 to US$ 1.6 billion.
+Gross merchandise volume rose to $80 billion.
+US users rose 71% to 25 million.

 Klarna was founded in 2005 and was profitable for 14 years.
 The Company incurred expected losses while funding a growth drive in 2019 and 2020.

 The company is expanding rapidly and entered six new country markets in 2020.